acs48/rpcmple/README.md

   - the c++ application is the RPC server
   - the Go application is the RPC client
 - Publisher/Subscriber:
-  - the c++ applicatin is the publisher
+  - the c++ application is the publisher
   - the Go application is the subscriber
 - Connection protocols:
   - the c++ application is the client, on Windows interfaces already available for named pipes and TCP connection